- Particle Data Group (PDG) resources

 Online recruitment advertising website for Physics Today magazine, published by the American Institute of Physics.
 Physics Today Jobs is the managing partner of the AIP Career Network, an online job board network for the physical science, engineering, and computing disciplines.
 8,000 resumes are currently available, and more than 2,500 jobs were posted in 2012.

-11. Software Repositories and Apps [top]
+11. Software Packages and Repositories [top]

 A collection of software and information about software useful in high- energy physics and adjacent disciplines, focusing on open-source software for data analysis and visualization.
 Searching can be done by title, subject, date acquired, date updated, or by browsing an alphabetical list of all packages.